 When you try to level out a piece that you’ve mixed different wood media, you find out real quick about end-grain, with-the-grain, and against-the-grain.
 The other problem is that some woods plane easily – no surprise – the softwoods, while the hardwoods resist my feminine wiles!
 I’ll slide the plane along a piece of Pine and stutter to a stop on an adjoining hardwood.
 Many a blister has been formed, no thanks to the mighty Oak.

 I learned a while ago that when two pieces have me guessing, I just put a few drops of water on them – particularly near/on a defect, knot, or a grain swirl.
 Gross-factoid: I discovered this on a hot summer day.
 I know – ew – women “glisten,” right?
 Anyways, dry Pine looks like Pine.
 Dry Pine also looks somewhat similar to Ash, Poplar, Fir, Birch, Beech, Maple and even Pecan (sorry –I know Pecan isn’t common, but I have some Pecan logs I’ve been working with).
 They’re all pale.
 They’re all pretty.
 Wet Pine does NOT look like Wet Poplar.
-Poplar almost goes a little silvery to me, where the Pine stays that pretty pale gold.
+Poplar almost goes a little silvery to me, where the Pine stays that lovely pale gold.
 Sometimes you’ll see the heavy graining that you didn’t notice before, or see different styles/patterns of grain that don’t match all the other Pine boards you’ve touched.

-I’ve sometimes had to resort to cutting off a very thin slice from one end of both boards.
+I’ve sometimes had to resort to cutting off a skinny slice from one end of both boards.
 Then I’ll touch, smell them, and even take regular sandpaper to them and see if I think they’re the same (or similar enough to work for my project).
 I’m still not 100% able to identify everything, but my “mad skills” are improving.

 The other reason I cared about hardwood vs. softwood is that sometimes, rare or exotic woods are used – as a native tree always seems to have less importance to the locals, but foreigners are EXCITED to get those pallets!
 Supposedly there’s a kind of black-market for exotic pallets.
 All I have to do is to look around my 1920’s California Bungalow, LOADED with 1920’s California Redwood as SECONDARY wood (including building a tool shed and carriage house out of two layers of tongue-and-groove Redwood siding!!!) and I can see an example of not valuing local timber.
-There used to be Redwoods in Southern California mountains in the 1920’s… until they were all cut down.
-I suppose native trees may be considered a “junk wood”, but if I get my hot little hands on some Curly Maple or Purple Heartwood, I will squeal with delight!
+There used to be Redwoods in the Southern California mountains in the 1920’s… until they were all cut down.
+I suppose native trees may be considered a “junk wood,” but if I get my hot little hands on some Curly Maple or Purple Heartwood, I will squeal with delight!
 Finding an exotic-wood pallet would be this California gal’s modern-day gold rush!

 My recent experience with this is that I’m pretty sure that I got a couple of pallets made from RED MAPLE.
 However, at first I thought it was just a different type of Oak, but it didn’t quite sand the same.
 It didn’t make my mouth water for barbecue either.
 Then I looked at images of wood types and guessed that it was maybe a variety of the red-tinged Mahogany family.
 Now, I’m about 90% sure that I lucked out with Red Maple – I got to feel and SMELL some recently.
 Ha!
 My sensory detective work put to the test!
 I’ve read that sometimes there are pallets with Mahogany, Teak, Ebony, Purple Heartwood, and even Ebony out there.
 Alas, not for me … yet.